 Again, there are four components of a trust fund that you must set.
 Here’s a brief breakdown of each:

-• Grantor: This is the person whose name the trust is in.
+- Grantor: This is the person who creates the trust and transfers assets into it.

-Once you’ve chosen the right trust type of trust, you should record what assets you’ll place in the trust fund, how the assets will be managed and distributed, and who the beneficiaries and trustees will be.
-Also, consider how long the trust will last and what conditions will cease to operate.
+Once you’ve chosen the right type of trust, you should record what assets you’ll place in the trust fund, how the assets will be managed and distributed, and who the beneficiaries and trustees will be.
+Also, consider how long the trust will last and what conditions will cause it to terminate.

 Step 3: Make the Trust Official